|

 BOMBSHELL: Sept.
 28, 2021: Defense Secretary Lloyd Austin, Joint Chiefs of Staff Chairman Mark Milley, and head of U.S. Central Command, Gen. Frank McKenzie, testified before the US Senate Armed Services Committee.
 All three stated they advised Biden to keep 2,500 US troops in Afghanistan, saying the rapid and complete withdrawal of US forces would lead to the collapse of the Afghan military.
 Biden disregarded his general’s recommendations, but lied to the American people by saying no top military leader had advised him about leaving a small US troop presence in Afghanistan.

-In an Aug.
-18, 2021 interview with Biden, ABC News’ George Stephanopoulos said, “your top military advisors warned against withdrawing on this timeline, they wanted you to keep about 2,500 troops.”
+Aug.
+18, 2021: In an interview with Biden, ABC News’ George Stephanopoulos said, “your top military advisors warned against withdrawing on this timeline, they wanted you to keep about 2,500 troops.”
 Biden replied, “No, they didn’t, That wasn’t true.”
 Biden want on to say, “No one said that to me that I can recall.”

 Sept.
 17, 2021: The BBC reports the Taliban shut down the Women’s Affairs Ministry, and replaced it with the “Ministry of Vice and Virture,” which will enforce strict religious doctrine.

 Sept.
-17, 2021: The BBC reports the US Department of Defense admits killing an innocent man working with a US aid group in Afghanistan.
+17, 2021: The US Department of Defense admits killing an innocent man working with a US aid group in Afghanistan.
 US forces carried out a drone strike on Aug.
 29, 2021, thinking the aid worker was an ISIS-K suicide bomber readying an attack on Kabul airport.
 After the strike the Pentagon claimed to have killed 2 “high-profile” terrorists.
 Instead, they killed aid worker Zemari Ahmadi and 9 members of his family, 7 were children.
 General McKenzie stated: “It was a mistake and I offer my sincere apologies.”

 Similar Posts